GEUS-Glaciology-and-Climate/aws-monitor-alert/README.md

 # ssh to Azure and update .txt file, for monitoring of glacio01
 0 * * * * . /home/aws/.bashrc; cd /home/aws/aws-monitor-alert/glacio01_monitor; ./ssh_to_azure.sh  > stdout 2>stderr
 ```
-A successful run with no alerts issued will appear in `stdout` as:
+A successful run with no alerts issued will appear in `~/aws-monitor-alert/glacio01_monitor/stdout` as:
 ```
 Running alert_glacio.py at Tue Jan 17 13:32:26 UTC 2023
 glacio01_monitor.txt is current.
 No alert issued.